Kriptikz/evore/sdk/README.md

 // Build autodeploy for multiple users (up to 7 per tx)
-// Each user can have different amounts and square selections const deploys = [
+// Each user can have different amounts and square selections
+// Note: expectedBpsFee/expectedFlatFee are now stored on the Deployer account,
+// not passed as instruction arguments (reduces transaction size) const deploys = [
   {
     manager: user1Manager,